Sum1Solutions/karen-read-trials/README.md

 ## Analysis Approach

 This project maintains a juror's perspective by focusing on evidence and testimony formally presented in court.
+It is intended to help us explore how reasonable people, starting from different assumptions or weighing evidence differently, can reach very different conclusions about the same case.
+By making our reasoning explicit, we can better understand how and why viewpoints diverge—even when everyone is acting in good faith.
+This is an educational exploration of Bayesian reasoning, not a verdict predictor.

 Key aspects of our approach:

 - **Evidence-Based Analysis**: All evaluations are grounded in testimony and exhibits admitted during trial
 - **Trial-Specific Context**: Notes differences in evidence presentation between the first trial and retrial